Orphan pages are pretty much invisible to search engines and visitors.

 Why Are Orphan Pages Bad for SEO?

-Orphan pages are not good for SEO because they:
+Orphan pages are bad for SEO because they:

 - prevent search engines from indexing them (if they are not present on your sitemap);